lrcfmd/kagome_database/ML_example/README.txt

 # Outputs interactive pareto plot, plot emphasising the first front and file containing each phase field and corresponding front

 7. plot_graphs.py
-# Plots histograms of reconstruction error distribution as well as single MFD plots.
+# Plots histograms of reconstruction error distribution as well as single/mean MFD plots.
 # Desired plots can be inputted into the graphs variable.
 If plotting single or mean MFD, specific ranking required by nvecs, which can be the number of vecs or "MP" for pure
   magpie
 # All MFDs and pareto plots are built in get_candidates.py and plot_pareto.py respectively.